Break of Day (film): Production

 Cottage once called "Crofthill" belonged to a well known family in the area, The 'Waterson's'.
 In this case Ernest Edward Waterson and his wife Sarah Margaret (Nee Bishop).
 Ernest was a carpenter and farmer but he also served in the Boer War in the 2nd Mount Rifles and travelled widely with and without the family.
 Unfortunately Ernest and Sarah both died within a year of each other at Crofthill, from tuberculosis, leaving family to raise their children and letting Crofthill run into disrepair and then ruin.

 The Gallipoli flashback scenes were shot at Portsea in Victoria.

 Hannam's wife Wendy Dickson worked as production designer.

 The film is dated by the Oxford and other databases as 1976, no doubt because the film was given its premiere release on the last day of the year, but the copyright notice at the end of the film nominates 1977 as the year of production.
 Occasionally producers will add a year when preparing final credits, especially if on the cusp between two years - better fifty years of copyright from 1977 than from 1976.
 As this site uses the film's copyright notice as the key indicator of production date, this film is dated to 1977.

-The theme song, "Australia Will Be There - Francis" was sung by the Marist Singer's of Eastwood, conducted by Paul Bateman OAM.
+The theme song, "Australia Will Be There" was sung by the Marist Singer's of Eastwood (Marist Singers of NSW) conducted by Paul Bateman OAM.
 A boys choir from Sydney, NSW.